raspberrypilearning/scratchpc-interactive-book/en/step_3.md

 Once you have your book completed, you will need to create your interaction tool; which acts as a **common ground** that will close the circuit and 'press the button'.

-In this example I am making a magic wand, but you can cut any shape you like from cardboard to wrap in foil or simply wrap something suitable you find in the recycling.
+In this example I am making a magic wand, but you can cut any shape you like from cardboard to wrap in foil or simply wrap something suitable you find in the recycling bin.

 --- task ---
 Cut your desired shape for your interaction tool from cardboard (or recycle some junk!)